Dagoberto Campos Salas: Diplomatic career

 On 28 July 2018, Pope Francis appointed Apostolic Nuncio to Liberia and Titular Archbishop of Forontoniana.
 Salas was ordained a bishop by Cardinal Pietro Parolin at St. Peter's Basilica on 29 September 2018.
 He was given additional responsibilities as Nuncio to the Gambia on 17 August 2018 and to Sierra Leone on 17 November 2018.

 In Liberia, he received a complaint of abuse on the part of two bishops from a former priest; with the head of the Liberian Bishops Conference, he visited the Vatican in June 2019 to discuss the accusations and the bishops' denials.

-On 14 May 2022, Pope Francis named him Apostolic Nuncio to the Panama.
+On 14 May 2022, Pope Francis named him Apostolic Nuncio to Panama.